bufbuild/docs.buf.build/docs/generate/usage.md

 $ buf generate https://github.com/foo/bar.git --template data/generate.yaml -o bar
 ```

-The paths in the template and the `-o` flag will be interpreted as relative to your
+The paths in the template and the `-o` flag are interpreted as relative to your
 **current directory**, so you can place your template files anywhere.

 For a complete list of supported inputs refer to the [Input format documentation](../reference/inputs.md#source-formats).